 The Allianz Arena is one of the most recognizable soccer arenas in the world.
 The FC Bayern Munich is, on top of that, also one of the best soccer clubs in the world.
 So, why not attend a soccer match during your stay to see both?
 Plan your tour on the official website.

 Pro tip: There is an excellent restaurant at the top.
-Book at table for the sunset menu, as it is the best time to enjoy the view.
+Book a table for the sunset menu, as it is the best time to enjoy the view.

 22. Circus Krone

 Munich has a very famous circus.
-During the winter time, you are able to attend the shows in the winter quarter.
+In the wintertime, you are able to attend the shows in the winter quarter.
 They usually got three different shows, some focusing more on animals, others on artists.
 Here is the website.